ponylang/pony-tutorial/expressions/methods.md

 ## Privacy

-In Pony method names start either with a lower case letter or with an underscore followed by a lowercase letter.
+In Pony, method names start either with a lower case letter or with an underscore followed by a lowercase letter.
 Methods with a leading underscore are private.
 This means they can only be called by code within the same package.
 Methods without a leading underscore are public and can be called by anyone.

 __Can I start my method name with 2 (or more) underscores?__ No. If the first character is an underscore then the second one MUST be a lower case letter.